mixxxdj/mixxx/src/network/rest/README.md

 ## Defaults

 - The REST server is disabled by default.
 Enable it from Preferences ➜ REST API.
-- When enabled, HTTP listens on `localhost:8989` unless you change the host or port.
+- When enabled, the default listeners are:
+  - HTTP: `localhost:8989`
-  HTTPS uses `localhost:8990` when TLS is enabled.
+  - HTTPS: `localhost:8990` (when TLS is enabled)
 - HTTP access is allowed unless you disable it.
 TLS is off by default and must be explicitly turned on.
 Control routes are accessible without TLS but HTTPS is strongly recommended.